-Meet Guzman Energy, the Power Company Coaxing Along the Co-op Clean Energy Transition
+Meet Guzman Energy, the Power Company Coaxing Along the Co-Op Clean Energy Transition

 “This problem is by no means confined to the West,” said Riley.
 “It exists nationally.”

 Guzman’s greater ambitions have already cropped up in the Midwest.
 In November the company brought on a new managing director for origination based in South Dakota.
-That same month, non-profit Dakota Energy Cooperative filed a lawsuit in the state to exit its contract with East River Electric Power Cooperative, which serves 24 rural electric co-ops with a generation mix that includes 37 percent hydropower and wind.
+That same month, nonprofit Dakota Energy Cooperative filed a lawsuit in the state to exit its contract with East River Electric Power Cooperative, which serves 24 rural electric co-ops with a generation mix that includes 37 percent hydropower and wind.
 Dakota Energy’s contract is currently set to last through 2075, but the co-op wants to sign on with Guzman, according to reporting from a local CBS affiliate.

-“We are asking only for a fair exit fee to leave East River so Dakota Energy can have the freedom and ability to determine our own energy future,” said Chad Felderman, the co-op’s CEO and general manager in a statement related to the lawsuit.
+“We are asking only for a fair exit fee to leave East River so Dakota Energy can have the freedom and ability to determine our own energy future,” said Chad Felderman, the co-op’s CEO and general manager, in a statement related to the lawsuit.
 “We know there are better options.”